subasgit/backdoorfinder/README.md

     python3 configure.py

 Run the main script now.
-If you want to run all functions of backdoor, you can just run
+If you want to run all functions of backdoor one time, you can just run
     python3 generate_backdoor_report.py

 To run specific functions, you can do python3 generate_backdoor_report.py -h to check options to run specific functions
-    ena : Find processes exposed to network attack spu : Find suspicious process to unknown_ports bd  : Find malicious process running with binary deleted
+    delay : You can specify delay between the runs.
+This can be used in combination with other options as well. ena   : Find processes exposed to network attack spu   : Find suspicious process to unknown_ports bd    : Find malicious process running with binary deleted

 ### Finding processes that exposes TCP/UDP ports for network attacks